Find out how business rates are worked out and how to appeal if you think your rateable value is wrong or has changed.

 We work out business rates each year by taking a propertys rateable value and multiplying it by the multiplier set by the government each year.

 What rateable value means

-All properties which arent homes have a rateable value, as a way of measuring how valuable each property is.
+All properties which are not homes have a rateable value, as a way of measuring how valuable each property is.

-Rateable values are usually revised every five years.
-The current rateable values are based on the 1 April 2015 valuation, coming into effect 1 April 2017.
+Since 2023 the rateable values will be revised every 3 years.
+The current rateable values are based on the 1 April 2021 valuation, which came into effect 1 April 2023.